j3rrywan9/scala-notes/Course1.md

 ### Currying

+Functions may define multiple parameter lists.
+When a function is called with a fewer number of parameter lists, then this will yield a function taking the missing parameter lists as its arguments.

+Currying transforms a function that takes multiple parameter lists into a chain of functions, each taking a single parameter.

 Generally, function application associates to the left:
 ```scala
 def cube(x: Int): Int = x * x * x